 Council of Scientists

-Terry Z. Riley, PhD, Director of Conservation Policy
+Terry Z. Riley, PhD, NAGP Director of Policy

 Dr. Riley is a Certified Wildlife Biologist, hunter, angler, private pilot, and amateur vintner.
 Terry served in the U.S. Air Force right out of high school, including a year in Vietnam.
 He is semi-retired, but his wife Nancy, also a wildlife biologist, and he own a consulting business and he collaborates with scientists at Colorado State University on research projects.
 Previous work includes coordinator for the Partners in Amphibian and Reptile Conservation, vice-president of policy for the Theodore Roosevelt Conservation Partnership, board member of the New Mexico Wildlife Federation and the North American Grouse Partnership, conservation director and Midwest field representative for the Wildlife Management Institute, upland wildlife research biologist for the Iowa Department of Natural Resources, and wildlife biologist for the U.S. Forest Service.
 Terry has a Bachelor’s degree in Fish and Wildlife Biology from Kansas State University, a Master’s degreein Wildlife Science from New Mexico State University (where he studied the ecology of lesser prairie-chickens), and a Master’s and Doctorate degrees in Zoology from The Ohio State University, where he studied the ecology of wetland invertebrates and waterfowl.
 Terry and Nancy live in Fort Collins, CO with their horses and dogs.
 They have 3 children; Jason is an assistant professor of business at Sam Houston State University, Samantha is a visiting assistant professor in business writing at Pennsylvania State University and Anna lives and works with an event center in Bozeman, MT.